Nikitos787/car-sharing-service/README.md

 - Get a token to create a Telegram bot from https://t.me/BotFather
 - Get stripe secret api key from [website](https://stripe.com/)
 - Set your credentials in [application.properties](src/main/resources/application.properties)
+- Set your credentials for tests in [application.properties](src/test/resources/application.properties)
 - Build the project: `mvn clean package`
 - Press `run`